crate/services-docs/docs/reference/glossary.rst

 interacting with the service, we assume use of the Console by default.
 Only the Console allows deployment of a :ref:`cluster <gloss-cluster>`.

-For information on how to use specific elements of the Console, refer to our :ref:`Console overview <overview>`.
+For information on how to use specific elements of the Console, refer to the :ref:`Console overview <overview>`.

 ..
 SEEALSO::